 The site presents the Institute’s Guide to Programs, Online Courses, Certification Programs, meditation retreats and residential programs.
 It also includes articles and digital media to read, listen to and view.

 Yoga Nidra CD / Yoga for Health

 Created by a certified substance abuse counselor and trained yoga instructor, this CD is deep guided relaxation not physical yoga instruction.
 Yoga Nidra is an ancient method of deep rest, but unlike sleep you remain completely conscious and are able to release tension and anxiety.
-In addition to deep rest, you can plant the seeds of change in the subconscious mind through “sankalpa”, a Sanskrit word for a resolution that you make to yourself at the beginning and end of each practice.
+In this relaxed state you can plant the seeds of change in the subconscious mind through “sankalpa”, a Sanskrit word for a resolution that you make to yourself at the beginning and end of each practice.
 It is a powerful method for reshaping your personality and releasing old habits that interfere with your health and well-being.
 Research has shown that yoga nidra has been used to alleviate anxiety and depression and other issues that can arise when a person stops using alcohol or drugs.
-Available as an MP3 download or as a CD cdbaby.com.
+Available as a download ($9.99) or CD ($14.99) on cdbaby.com.

 Developed by a chiropractor, this site provides online yoga

 classes with guided instruction (via RealAudio and Streaming

 You can also learn about a type of yoga that focuses on meditation and breath-work described in our Meditation section here.

 Khanna S, Greeson JM.
 A narrative review of yoga and mindfulness as complementary therapies for addiction.
 Complementary Therapies in Medicine.
 21(3):244-52, 2013.